andrew-dsi/andrew-dsi.github.io/_posts/2021-06-28-linear-regression.md

 tags: [Customer Loyalty, Machine Learning, Regression, Python]
 ---

 Our client, a grocery retailer, hired a market research consultancy to append market level customer loyalty information to the database.
 However, only around 50% of the client's customer base could be tagged, thus the other half did not have this information present.
+Let's use ML to try and solve this!

 # Table of contents